-Shifts are available in A.M. and P.M., 7 days a week at several offsite locations where BARCS cats are available for adoption.
-You will clean the kitties’ cages, and play/socialize with them too!
+Shifts are available in the morning and evening, seven days a week at several offsite locations where BARCS cats are available for adoption.
+You will clean the kitties’ cages and play/socialize with them too!

 Talk about fun!
 After volunteering with the dogs for a while, you can get involved with our off-leash playgroup.
 The dogs are allowed to play together in an environment that focuses on behavior, training, and fun!

-Welcome customers and keep them informed of where they are in the adoption process.
-Smile!!
+Welcome customers with a smile and keep them informed of where they are in the adoption process.

 Pet locators work at connecting lost and found companion animals with their owners.
 They will also make phone calls for potential matches or to update files.

 Caring for 12,000 animals per year means a lot of laundry and dishes!
 We need your help daily washing, folding and organizing.

 Do you have experience in marketing and graphic design?
 Help get BARCS’ name into the community by creating handouts for the shelter, shelter events, and education outreach programs.
 The information will include things such as animal care, shelter services and programs, adoptions, training methods, etc. Email email@example.com for more information.

 Events, Outreach and Advocacy

 Volunteers assist with various community and shelter events to represent BARCS.
 These events consist of fundraising events, educational events, outreach events, etc. Email firstname.lastname@example.org for more information.

 Vaccination clinics are held the first Saturday of every month from 9 a.m.-12 p.m.
 Volunteers assist with customer service, filling out paperwork, education, etc. Email email@example.com for more information